 - Social Innovation; Banking and Capital Markets; Gender Parity

-SELFINA addressed this challenge by pioneering micro-leasing as an effective and practical way to provide credit exclusively to women entrepreneurs in Tanzania, thereby facilitating the growth of their businesses and bringing social change to their communities.
-This creation of wealth-producing economic activity among poor, rural populations is especially important in a country where 75% of the population is rural and over 60% earn less than US$ 1 per day.
+SELFINA is addressing the economic empowerment of women by pioneering microleasing as an effective and practical way to provide credit exclusively to women entrepreneurs in Tanzania, thereby facilitating the growth of their businesses and bringing social change to their communities.
+This creation of wealth-producing economic activity among poor, rural populations is especially important in a country where 75% of the population is rural and over 60% earn less than $1 per day.

-Through the organization’s micro-leasing programme, the lessee does not have to use scarce working capital to buy equipment upfront.
+Through the organization’s microleasing programme, the lessee does not have to use scarce working capital to buy equipment upfront.
 Rather, women become owners of leased equipment and can use it as collateral for further borrowing, freeing themselves from the poverty trap.
-Today SELFINA leases equipment such as small tractors, water pumps, irrigation equipment, sewing machines, milling machines, oil extraction machines, bicycles, motorcycles, computers and photocopiers as well as livestock, including dairy cows, goats and poultry.
+SELFINA leases equipment such as small tractors, water pumps, irrigation equipment, sewing machines, milling machines, oil extraction machines, bicycles, motorcycles, computers and photocopiers, as well as livestock, including dairy cows, goats and poultry.